 AIA

 This acronym stands for the America Invents Act, a piece of U.S. patent legislation.
+The AIA is particularly well known for having created the system of inter partes reviews and the Patent Trial and Appeal Board (PTAB) that conducts them.

 Alice Corporation v.
 CLS Bank International